 Start today: Pick one safe fruit from this guide, prepare it correctly, and offer a single small piece to your dog.
 Watch for 24 hours.
 That is how a safe, varied fruit rotation begins — one careful introduction at a time.

-For individual deep-dive guides on every fruit covered here, browse the complete library at dogcarecompass.com.
+For individual deep-dive guides on every fruit covered here, browse the complete library on Dog Care Compass.